|Capital City:||Phnom Penh|

 People with disabilities are one of the most vulnerable groups in Cambodia.
 Stigmatised by society, many live in extreme poverty without the means to improve their living conditions or attain their educational goals.
-The Community Village builds on two other Marist projects, the LaValla School (primary) and the Inclusive Education Program, by providing purpose built accommodation for young people with […]
+The Marist Village project will offer children and young adults with physical disabilities accommodation whilst they undertake secondary education beyond LaValla School.
+The construction of 8 student […]

 Opening educational opportunities for children in rural villages

 The Hostel is situated next to the secondary school in Pailin and provides residential accommodation for up to 68 students from poor, rural families who are presently deprived of a secondary education because of the remoteness of their village.
 These children typically come from subsistence farming families and cannot afford the necessary transport expenses for their children to travel the […]